hamptonpieryc/website/content/docs/club-rules.md

 **4.1** Historically up to eleven “life honorary” memberships were available.
 This category is no longer open to new appointments.
-Such appointments carry no executive authority but do not bar the holders thereof seeking election as Officers or General Management Committee Members in the normal way.
+Such appointments carry no executive authority but do not bar the holders thereof seeking election as Officers or General Management Committee(GMC) Members in the normal way.
 The appointees shall be each entitled to vote at a General Meeting.

-**4.2** The General Management Committee may also grant annual honorary membership to Flag Officers of adjoining local sailing clubs.
+**4.2** The GMC may also grant annual honorary membership to Flag Officers of adjoining local sailing clubs.

 **4.3** Neither entry fee nor annual subscription is payable by either of the types of membership